digital-asset/daml/docs/source/ops/connect/helm.rst

 Like all Enterprise Edition components, the Helm Chart is hosted on Artifactory.
 To get both the Helm chart itself and the Docker images it relies on, you will need Artifactory credentials.
-In the rest of thie document, we assume that ``$ARTIFACTORY_USERNAME`` refers to your Artifactory user name, whereas ``$ARTIFACTORY_PASSWORD`` refers to your Artifactory API key.
+In the rest of this document, we assume that ``$ARTIFACTORY_USERNAME`` refers to your Artifactory user name, whereas ``$ARTIFACTORY_PASSWORD`` refers to your Artifactory API key.